JosephLai241/JosephLai241/README.md

 Its primary scraping tools target submissions within Subreddits, Redditor profiles, and submission comments; however URS also offers the ability to stream submissions or comments created within a Subreddit or by a Redditor in real time and export that data to JSON (or not, depending on the user's preferences).

 In addition to scraping tools, URS also includes analytical tools such as the word frequencies and wordcloud generators that may be used after scraping.

+It allows users to export scrape data to JSON or CSV, and offers a variety of image formats when exporting wordclouds.

 ### How Do People Use It?